Israa-khaled/Israa-khaled.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        I’m a research engineer in radio access networks and emerging wireless technologies.
-My expertise spans radio resource management in cellular systems, wake-up radio for sensor networks, advanced topics such as massive MIMO, millimeter-wave communications, and reconfigurable intelligent surfaces (RIS), and power consumption models for the 4G and 5G radio access networks.
+        I’m a telecom research engineer with a focus on radio resource management for cellular systems, wake-up radios for sensor networks, massive MIMO, millimeter-wave communications, reconfigurable intelligent surfaces (RIS), and power consumption models in 4G and 5G radio access networks.

-        I’m particularly passionate about standardization efforts and contributing to the development of innovative technologies that shape the future of telecommunications.
+        I’m especially interested in standardization and in helping develop the next generation of technologies that will shape the future of telecommunications.

-        🚀 Always open to discussions and collaborations — feel free to reach out! 😃
+        🚀 Always happy to exchange ideas and explore collaborations — feel free to reach out!

     design:
       columns: '1'